 Privacy and intellectual property related legal issues are both relevant on such matter and it will be interesting to see whether the competent data protection authorities will issue any guidelines or obligations as to the usage of these technologies.
 Indeed, unless a different position is taken by the competent authorities, the recording of images/sounds will require not only the provision of a data protection notice, but also the collection of the privacy related consent and of a copyright waiver.

+Following this post, I ran a webinar on the topic whose slides are available here.
 The above is a very short outline of the privacy-related issues connected to the usage of wearable technologies, the development of such technologies will better tailor the attention to the most relevant issues.
 In the meantime, feel free to contact me, Giulio Coraggio, to discuss.
 Also follow me on Twitter and become one of my friends on LinkedIn.

 Image courtesy of Flickr by Keoni Cabral